Eco-Conscious Products

 GHG Protocol: Product Life Cycle Accounting and Reporting Standard

-By comparing the cLCA (carbon-life cycle analysis) of a baseline product and a product with high environmental performance, it is possible to visualize the amount of contribution to CO2 reduction (reduction contribution) by replacing the baseline product with a product with high environmental performance.
+By comparing the carbon-life cycle assessment (cLCA) of a baseline product with that of high environmental performance product, it is possible to visualize the contribution to CO2 reduction achieved by replacing the baseline product with the higher-performance alternative.
 We began calculating the amount of contribution to reduction in fiscal 2023 for reverse osmosis (RO) membranes and VOC (volatile organic compound) recovery equipment.
 In calculating the amount of reduction contribution, we have established our own guidelines based on the “Guidelines for Assessing the Contribution of Products to Avoided Greenhouse Gas Emissions” issued by the institute of Life Cycle Assessment, Japan.
 We also refer to the Ministry of Economy, Trade and Industry's “Guidelines for Quantifying GHG emission reductions of goods or services through Global Value Chain ” and other guidelines.
 We will continue to expand the number of products subject to calculation, reduce CO2 emissions generated when our customers use our products, and contribute to the mitigation of climate change throughout our supply chain.

 Case ① VOC recovery equipment